KevinHardy-Cooper/VApp/README.md

 If you have made change to a table, such as inserted Implications or Settings, export the database as an SQL file, replace the `database.sql` with this file (also name it `database.sql`), and make a pull request on GitHub with the updated file.

+ ## Database Migrations
+ To manage our database we will be using database migrations.
+This is pretty standard for web applications.
+This is the basic idea: instead of manually updating the database (by using a tool like MySQL Workbench or having to run SQL queries manually in the terminal) we can create migration scripts.
+These scripts will make the updates to the database for us and they are very easy to use.
+Also, it will support upgrading and rolling back the database.
+For new developers, they can simply import the database.sql file and run the migration command and be good to go.

+ For an overview of how database migrations work in NodeJS, read [this](https://itnext.io/updating-an-sql-database-schema-using-node-js-6c58173a455a) article.

+ We will be using [db-migrate](https://www.npmjs.com/package/db-migrate) and [db-migrate-mysql](https://www.npmjs.com/package/db-migrate-mysql).
+You should install these packages globally for convenience by using the following command:

+ `npm install -g db-migrate db-migrate-mysql`

+ You will need to make sure have a `database.json` file.
+Simply copy the `database-sample.json` file, rename it to `database.json` and edit the contents as necessary (or ask someone)!

+ To update your database to the latest version, simply run:

+ `db-migrate up`

+ For more information on how to write scripts, refer to the [official docs](https://db-migrate.readthedocs.io/en/latest/API/SQL/).

 ## What Should Go In SensitiveInfo.js?
 At this stage, there are only four fields, and each is required in order to make a database connection **currently**.